40Keeper/django_project/README.md

 You have now entered the Web Interface Page.
 If the page prompts you to **log in**, then you have executed everything correctly!

----
-**ADD IMAGES ABOUT "LOGIN PAGE" AND "QUIT SERVER WITH CTRL-C" THINGIES**
 ___

 ## **INSTRUCTIONS TO RUN THE SETUP**